Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

 1) Fresh King Crab

-In the early spring, king crabs are still in season, and it’s the best time to splurge on this seasonal seafood in South Korea.
+Early spring (around March) is the best time to splurge on King Crabs in South Korea, as they are at their largest and freshest.
 While they are available almost all year round at Seoul’s Noryangjin Fish Market, the crabs caught off-season are less fleshy.